ray-project/ray/doc/source/placement-group.rst

   # Wait until placement group is created.
   ray.get(pg.ready())

-Now let's define actors that uses GPUs.
-We'll also define actors that use ``extra_resources``.
+Now let's define an actor that uses GPU.
+We'll also define a task that use ``extra_resources``.

 .. code-block:: python